-Want to plan your trip?
-Relax, Fiji has a warm tropical climate perfect for beachside holidays and is a key reason for Fiji's reputation for being one of the worlds most sought after holiday destinations.
+Fiji has a warm tropical climate perfect for beachside holidays and is a key reason Fiji has a reputation as one of the worlds most sought after holiday destinations.
 The best months for holidaying in regards to Fiji weather is late March through to early December.

 Maximum temperatures in Fiji rarely move out of the 31C to 26C range all year round.
 A cooling trade wind blows from the east south-east for most of the year.
 It usually drops to a whisper in the evening and picks up again by mid-morning.
 Ready to book?
 Browse our full list of Fiji accommodation.